-Photo retouching using photoshop can be performed on prenatal ultrasound scans for 3-D image modelling.
+Photo retouching using photoshop can be performed on prenatal ultrasound scans for 3-D image modeling.
 However, this theory is not in practical use because of the ethical implications on the fetus.
-The image of the unborn child has an emotional and ethical impact on parents as the high quality visualization of the fetus may result in the decision for the delivery of the baby (Favaretto, Vears, & Borry, 2020).
+The image of the unborn child has an emotional and ethical impact on parents as the high-quality visualization of the fetus may result in the decision for the delivery of the baby (Favaretto, Vears, & Borry, 2020).
 Researchers wanted to find out if it is possible to produce a visualized replica that looks exactly like the fetus.

 How is the Photo Retouching done?

 There are many photo retouching services for medical photography, Clipping path is one of them.
 This technique is done to remove the background.
 Background removal helps to take out unwanted parts of the body and other objects.
 Medical photos are colorized for enhancing poorly visible areas in the raw photos.
-This is done through colour correction.
+This is done through color correction.
 Apart from the common retouching techniques, minor corrections such as contrast and exposure adjustments can be made.
 Sometimes the normal medical photos are sent for image processing using software instead of manual retouching.
 These photos are obtained faster than the retouched photos.

 That said, healthcare professionals or researchers cannot take photos without the consent of the patient for legal purposes and scientific procedures.
 This is done to maintain dignity and respect of the patient.
 The photos can be used for various purposes such as publications and documentation with strict regulations.
 The photos should not include permanent marks on the patient’s body such as tattoos or birthmarks.
 If you are taking a photo of the patient’s face, the eyes should be properly covered.
 Finally, the medical photo should cover as minimum body area as possible.
 The patient is asked to fill a consent form and only then the photos can be used.